Description

 Bringing together voices from environmental activism, policy, data and storytelling, this vital panel explores how climate change is understood, experienced and acted upon today.

-From grassroots action and protest to policy, evidence and lived experience, the panel asks what drives people to act, where power really lies and how we balance urgency with hope in the fight for meaningful change.
+From grassroots action and protest to policymaking, scientific evidence and lived experience, the conversation asks what drives people to act, where power really lies and how we can balance urgency with hope in the pursuit of a more sustainable future.

 Dr Karen Lloyd